-Background: Increasing access and opportunities to green careers and educating and training the next generation of stewards on how best to manage and protect our environment is crucial to restoring our region’s natural resources.
-To help meet those needs, the Chesapeake Bay Trust provides young adults with hands-on environmental and leadership experience through the Chesapeake Conservation Corps.
-The Corps places young adults (ages 18-25) with nonprofit or government agencies throughout the Chesapeake Bay watershed for a one-year term of service.
+The Chesapeake Conservation Corps increases access and opportunities to green careers across the Chesapeake Bay watershed.
+The program supports and trains the next generation of stewards in professions that restore and protect our environment and natural resources ensuring a healthy place for all of us to live.
+In the Corps young adults are provided with hands-on environmental and leadership experience, training, and support network of other young environmentalists.
+The Corps places individuals (ages 18-25) with nonprofit or government agencies throughout the Chesapeake Bay watershed for a one-year term of service.

 The Chesapeake Conservation Corps places young adults (18-25) at nonprofit or government agencies to work fulltime leading and supporting projects for a paid one year term of service starting in August.
 During the course of that year, Corps Members receive: